michealdayo64/Social-Media-App-Backend/README.md

 # Facebook Clone
-### This is a realtime social network that has few facebook functionality.
+### This is a realtime social network that has few facebook functionality such as Friends System(add friend, remove friend, accept friend request, decline friend request), Messaging System(private(one on one) and group messages), Notification System and Authentication System.
 Built with the following technologies mentioned below.

 ## Backend Technologies:
   * Python
   * Django
   * Websocket
-  * redis
+  * redis server
   * Json
+  * Sqlite database

 ## Frontend Technologies:
   * Html